Marvbudd/shoebox/docs/index.md

   - icon: 👤
     title: Face Detection
-    details: Automatically detect and tag faces in photos using advanced AI models.
+    details: Automatically detect and tag faces in photos, then use batch detection and person-centric batch face assignment for large collections.

   - icon: 🗂️
     title: Collections